-When asked what concerned Jacki about the work health and safety of those in rural industries, she recalled an incident whereby a worker had received a kick to the knee whilst handling cattle.
+When asked what concerned Jacki about the health and safety of those in rural industries and communities, she recalled an incident whereby a worker had received a kick to the knee whilst handling cattle.
 Jacki highlighted the initial resistance of the worker to see a doctor, and yet upon eventually seeing one, the by chance discovery of an underlying health condition which may have otherwise cost his life.
 Jacki heeds the advice to always use a cattle crush, to remain acutely aware of animal behaviour, and to make sure you visit the doctor on a routine basis.

 How would you describe yourself in three words?